 - Rubber boots on loan for the trip duration.

 - Kayaking excursions, weather permitting.

 - Trip Materials – information about flights, packing, entry and departure requirements, airport transfers, gratuities, etc.

 - All airfare (except flights listed as included), airport and departure taxes, and excess baggage fees.
-Airfare is approximately $1,300-$2,000 between the US and Punta Arenas, Chile, depending on origin.
+Round-trip airfare is approximately $1,300 to $2,000 between the US to Punta Arenas, Chile, depending on origin.

 - Passport and visa fees.

 - We can arrange extra hotel nights for an extra cost.